-Since its inception, this artist collective has been fundamentally concerned with the integration of music, art, performance and the audience.
+Since its inception, price this artist collective has been fundamentally concerned with the integration of music, for sale art, performance and the audience.
 OJO’s project, Cave-Out (In Three Parts, All At Once), features three components: a telephone performance, a 7” 45rpm record and a culminating performance event.

 Come together with other telephone performers on 26 January 2012 for OJO’s record release and live performance at LACE!